 The second issue is PURPA's mandatory purchase requirement provisions.
 Many investor-owned utilities support repeal of these provisions.
 They argue that their state regulators' "misguided" implementation of PURPA has forced them to pay contractually high prices for power that they do not need.
 Opponents of this legislation argue that it would decrease competition and impede development of renewable energy.
 The third is retail wheeling.
 It involves allowing retail customers to choose their electric generation supplier.
 Currently, this is under state jurisdiction, and 24 states and the District of Columbia have moved toward retail wheeling.
 However, some have argued that the federal government should act as a backstop to ensure that all states introduce retail wheeling, preempting state authority if necessary.
-The Senate-passed version of H.R.
-4 contains provisions for electric utility restructuring, but these provisions do not include retail wheeling.
-The Conference Committee is now considering a House counter proposal.
+In the 107th Congress, the Senate-passed version of H.R.
+4 contained provisions for electric utility restructuring, but these provisions did not include retail wheeling.
+The differences between the Senate and House versions were not resolved in Conference.